swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 * * * *
 **Short Exercise**

-Use `>>`, to append the contents of all of the files which contain the number 4 in the directory:
+Use `>>`, to append the contents of all of the files whose name contains the number 4 in the directory:

     /home/swc/boot-camps/shell/data/gerdal